Sentry (monitoring system): Sentry Risk Table

 The diameter of most near-Earth asteroids that have not been studied by radar or infrared can generally only be estimated within about a factor of 2 based on the asteroid's absolute magnitude (H).
 Their mass, consequently, is uncertain by about a factor of 10.
 For near-Earth asteroids without a well-determined diameter, Sentry assumes a generic albedo of 0.15.

 In August 2013, the Sentry Risk Table started using planetary ephemeris (DE431) for all NEO orbit determinations.
 DE431 (JPL small-body perturber ephemeris: SB431-BIG16) better models the gravitational perturbations of the planets and includes the 16 most massive main-belt asteroids.
 In April 2021, Sentry transitioned to DE441 which removed the very low impact probability of short-arc 2014 MV67 which had been less than 1:1-billion.
 The switch to DE441 also briefly added in the harmless Jupiter trojan 2014 ES57 with a very low impact probability of about 1:1-billion.

 JPL launched major changes to the website in February 2017 and re-directed the classic page on 10 April 2017.

-In 2021 JPL launched Sentry-II which handles the Yarkovsky effect that can significantly change a small asteroids path over decades and centuries.
-Sentry-II defaults to a Impact Pseudo-Observation (IOBS) analysis technique that runs an extended orbit-determination filter that tries to converge to an impacting solution compatible with the observational data.
+In 2021 JPL launched Sentry-II which handles the Yarkovsky effect that can significantly change a small asteroid's path over decades and centuries.
+Sentry-II defaults to an impact pseudo-observation (IOBS) analysis technique that runs an extended orbit-determination filter that tries to converge to an impacting solution compatible with the observational data.

 Numbers

-As of February 2025, there are over 31,534 near-Earth objects of which roughly 1,538 near-Earth asteroids are listed on the risk table.
-Only around 17 objects on the risk table are large enough to qualify as potentially hazardous objects with a diameter greater than 140 meters (absolute magnitude brighter than 22).
+As of February 2025, there are over 37,000 near-Earth objects of which roughly 1,900 near-Earth asteroids are listed on the risk table.
+Only around 21 objects on the risk table are large enough to qualify as potentially hazardous objects with a diameter greater than 140 meters (absolute magnitude brighter than 22).
 About 99% of the objects on the risk table are less than roughly 140 meters in diameter.
-Roughly 1,100 of these risk-listed near-Earth asteroids are estimated to be about the size of the Chelyabinsk meteor (H>26), which killed no one but had 1,491 non-direct injuries; or smaller.
-More than 3,069 asteroids have been removed from the risk table since it launched in 2002.
+Roughly 1400 of these risk-listed near-Earth asteroids are estimated to be about the size of the Chelyabinsk meteor or smaller (H>26), which killed no one but had 1,491 indirect injuries.
+More than 3,300 asteroids have been removed from the risk table since it launched in 2002.

 The only two comets that briefly appeared on the Sentry Risk Table are 197P/LINEAR (2003 KV2) and 300P/Catalina (2005 JQ5).